finos/tracdap/doc/modelling/tutorial/using_data.rst

 The example model function has one data input, which is a table called *customer_loans*.
 The function :py:func:`define_output_table() <tracdap.rt.api.define_output_table>` in the
-TRAC API allows us to define a tabular dataset for use as a model input, which is exactly what is needed.
+runtime's API allows us to define a tabular dataset for use as a model input, which is exactly what is needed.
 Each field is defined using the shorthand function :py:func:`trac.F() <tracdap.rt.api.F>`.
 This approach works well for small models with simple schemas (the next tutorial discusses managing more complex models using schema files).